manaswisaha/energylensplus/README.md

-EnergyLens+ : A compelete personal energy consumption monitoring system
+EnergyLens+ : A complete personal energy consumption monitoring system
 ==============

 This is the server side code for a working energy apportionment system for smart homes.
 It interacts with an eco-feedback app that runs on Android devices.